Candle309/timestamp/readme.md

 timeStampByCandle
 =========================

-Welcome to the Timestamp-js microservice.
+Welcome to my TimeStamp microservice App.

-This microservice will return a string containing Unix and natural date timestamps in json format.
+This app will return a string containing Unix and natural date timestamps in json format.

 **To use,** pass a Unix or natural time string as a parameter to the url.
 The API will determine whether the parameter is a Unix or natural time string.
 API will retirn null values for invalid date strings.